seesee/2do2/README.md

 ### Colors and Icons

-The CLI uses colors and icons for visual clarity:
+The CLI uses colours and icons for visual clarity:

 **Task Priority & Status:**
 - 🔴 **Red** - High priority (4) / Overdue